HakopZ/Harvard-Westlake-Vexcode-Curriculum/vexcode-introduction.md

 ## What is VexCode?

 VexCode is the official programming environment for VEX Robotics competitions.
-It's an Integrated Development Environment (IDE) that lets you write, compile, and upload C++ code to your VEX V5 Brain for competitive robotics.
+While VexCode traditionally refers to the standalone IDE, we'll be using the **VexCode extension for Visual Studio Code**, which provides a more professional development experience with better code management and team collaboration.

-> **Key Features for Competition:**
+> **Key Features of VexCode VS Code Extension:**
+> - Full C++ development environment in VS Code
-> - Built-in C++ compiler (LLVM/Clang-based)
+> - Built-in VEX API support and autocomplete
-> - Real-time error checking
+> - Real-time error checking and syntax highlighting
-> - Device configuration tools
+> - Code-based device configuration (no visual tools needed)
-> - Built-in documentation
+> - Built-in documentation and IntelliSense
 > - Direct upload to V5 Brain
+> - Git integration for team collaboration
 > - Competition-ready program structure

 ## Competition Program Structure